-- Persons who have been employed by, or served as Executive Directors of, Group companies, unless three or five years, respectively, have elapsed since the termination of that relationship. - b) Those who have received some payment or other form of compensation from the Company or its Group on top of their Directors' fees, unless the amount involved is not significant for the Board.
-Payment shall not include, for the purposes of the provisions of this article, dividends or pension topups paid to the Director in connection with their former professional or employment relationship, so long as their settlement is unconditional in nature and the Company paying them cannot arbitrarily choose to suspend, modify or revoke the accrual thereof unless the Director is in breach of their obligations. - c) Partners, now or in the past three years, in the external auditor or the firm responsible for the audit report, during said period, of Enagás, S.A. or any other within its Group. - d) Persons who are Executive Directors or Senior Managers of another company where an Executive Director or Senior Manager of Enagás, S.A. is a Non-Executive Director. - e) Those having material business dealings with Enagás, S.A. or some other in its Group or who have had such dealings in the preceding year, either on their own account or as the significant shareholder, Director or Senior Manager of a company that has or has had such dealings.
-Business relationships shall be defined as relationships whereby the Company serves as a provider of goods or services, including those of a financial nature, and as an advisor or consultant. - 0 - f) Significant shareholders, Executive Directors or Senior Managers of an entity that receives donations from Enagás, S.A. or its Group, or has done so in the past three years.
-Patrons or trustees of any foundation that receives donations shall not be included under this section. - g) Spouses, partners maintaining an analogous affective relationship, or close relatives of one of the company's Executive Directors or Senior Managers.

-- h) Any person not proposed for appointment or renewal by the Sustainability, Appointments and Remuneration Committee. - i) Any person who has been a Director for more than 12 consecutive years. - j) Those standing in some of the situations listed in a), e), f) or g) above in relation to a significant shareholder or a shareholder with Board representation.
+- a) Persons who have been employed by, or served as Executive Directors of, Group companies, unless three or five years, respectively, have elapsed since the termination of that relationship. - b) Those who have received some payment or other form of compensation from the Company or its Group on top of their Directors' fees, unless the amount involved is not significant for the Board.
+Payment shall not include, for the purposes of the provisions of this article, dividends or pension top-ups paid to the Director in connection with their former professional or employment relationship, so long as their settlement is unconditional in nature and the Company paying them cannot

+- arbitrarily choose to suspend, modify or revoke the accrual thereof unless the Director is in breach of their obligations. - c) Persons who are, or have been during the past three years, a partner of the external auditor or party responsible for the auditor's report reviewing the accounts of Enagás, S.A. or any other Group company for that period. - d) Persons who are Executive Directors or Senior Managers of another company where an Executive Director or Senior Manager of Enagás, S.A. is a Non-Executive Director. - e) Those having material business dealings with Enagás, S.A. or some other in its Group or who have had such dealings in the preceding year, either on their own account or as the significant shareholder, Director or Senior Manager of a company that has or has had such dealings.
+Business relationships shall be defined as relationships whereby the Company serves as a provider of goods or services, including those of a financial nature, and as an advisor or consultant. - f) Significant shareholders, Executive Directors or Senior Managers of an entity that receives donations from Enagás, S.A. or its Group, or has done so in the past three years.
+Patrons or trustees of any foundation that receives donations shall not be included under this section. - g) Spouses, partners maintaining an analogous affective relationship, or close relatives of one of the Company's Executive Directors or Senior Managers. - h) Any person not proposed for appointment or renewal by the Sustainability and Appointments Committee. - i) Any person who has been a Director for more than 12 consecutive years. - j) Those standing in some of the situations listed in a), e), f) or g) above in relation to a significant shareholder or a shareholder with Board representation.
 In the case of the family relations set out in letter g), the limitation shall apply not only in connection with the shareholder but also with their Proprietary Directors in the affiliate.

-Proprietary Directors who lose their status as such as a result of the sale of their interest by the shareholder that they represented may only be re-elected as Independent Directors if the shareholder that they represented until that time has sold all of its shares in the Company.
+Proprietary Directors who lose their status as such as a result of the sale of their interest by the shareholder that they represented may only be reelected as Independent Directors if the shareholder that they represented until that time has sold all of its shares in the Company.
 Any Director holding an interest in the Company may hold the status of Independent Director provided that they meets all of the conditions established under this article and, that their interest is not significant.